What is Sclerotherapy?

 - Small skin sores

-These side effects usually go away within 2 weeks.
+These side effects usually go away within a few days to 2 weeks.

 - Inflammation – Usually mild but may cause swelling